-One of my personal goals this year is to be less polite.
+One of my personal goals is to be less polite.
 I’m 27 and my kindness has served as a strength for many years, but honestly, I’m too old for this shit.
 I have no plans of becoming an overnight asshole, but I’m learning to be less accommodating.

 I’ve started small on my journey to fuck politeness.
 Here’s how it began: